Load balancing system under Join the Shortest Queue: Many-Server-Heavy-Traffic Asymptotics

 \section{Introduction}

-The load balancing system, also known as supermarket checkout system, is a parallel server stochastic processing network (SPN), where there is a single stream of arrivals that are routed to the queues by a single dispatcher.
-This model has been extensively studied since the '70s, where the celebrated join the shortest queue (JSQ) routing policy was introduced.
-It has been proved that JSQ minimizes delay under different notions of optimality in both continuous and discrete time settings \cite{winston_JSQ_1977,weber1978optimal,ephremides1980simple,JSQ_HT_optimality,atilla}.
-However, understanding the behavior of the queue lengths in steady-state is very challenging.
+The load balancing system, also known as the supermarket checkout system, is a parallel-server stochastic processing network (SPN), where each server has a separate queue.
+There is a single stream of arrivals that are routed to the queues by a single dispatcher.
+This model has been extensively studied since the '70s, when the celebrated join the shortest queue (JSQ) routing policy was introduced \cite{winston_JSQ_1977}.
+Under JSQ, the new arrivals are routed to the server with the least number of jobs (including the one in service, if any).
+It has been proved that JSQ minimizes delay under different notions of optimality in both, continuous and discrete time settings \cite{winston_JSQ_1977,weber1978optimal,ephremides1980simple,JSQ_HT_optimality,atilla}.
+However, understanding the probabilistic behavior of the queue lengths in steady state usually becomes intractable.
 Then, a common practice is to study the system under some asymptotic regime.

-A popular regime is heavy-traffic, where the number of servers is fixed and the arrival rate is increased to the maximum capacity.
-One of the advantages of this regime is that large-dimensional systems often behave as if their dimension decreases in the limit, phenomenon known as state space collapse (SSC).
-In particular, the load balancing system operating under JSQ experiences SSC into a one-dimensional subspace and, therefore, it behaves as a single server queue in the limit.
-Heavy-traffic analysis of the load balancing system operating under JSQ has been performed in the past, and it has been proved that the joint distribution of queue lengths in discrete time (or equivalently vector of waiting time in continuous time) is exponential in the limit.
-This proof has been done using the diffusion limits approach \cite{JSQ_HT_optimality}, the drift method \cite{atilla} and transform techniques based on the drift method \cite{Hurtado_transform_method_temp}.
+A popular regime is heavy traffic, where the number of servers is fixed and the arrival rate is increased to the maximum capacity.
+One of the advantages of this regime is that many systems behave as lower-dimensional systems in the limit, a phenomenon known as state space collapse (SSC).
+In particular, the load balancing system operating under JSQ experiences SSC into a one-dimensional subspace and, therefore, it behaves as a single-server queue in the limit.
+Heavy-traffic analysis of the load balancing system operating under JSQ has been performed in the past, and it has been proved that the vector of queue lengths can be well-approximated by a vector of the form $\Upsilon \vone$, where $\Upsilon$ is an exponential random variable.
+There are multiple proofs for this result, including the diffusion limits approach \cite{JSQ_HT_optimality}, the drift method \cite{atilla} and transform techniques based on the drift method \cite{Hurtado_transform_method}.